Phy-David-Zhang/Scientific-Haskell/Pure C/README.md

 ### Configuration

 Basic configurations lie in the front of the program and the main function.
-Settings as spacial and temporal step size, number of spacial and temporal steps are located in the beginning of the program using macro definition.
+Settings as spatial and temporal step size, number of spatial and temporal steps are located at the beginning of the program using macro definition.
 The initial condition is set in the main function.